David-LeK/vietnamese-historical-events/timelines_en.md

 *   **1483:** The court promulgated the *Quoc trieu hinh luat* (National Dynasty's Penal Code), commonly known as the Hong Duc Code.
 *   **1490:** The map of the 13 provinces of the country was redefined.
 *   **1497:** King Le Thanh Tong passed away.
 Le Hien Tong ascended the throne.
+*   **16th century:** Catholicism began to be introduced, with the arrival of Franciscan and Dominican missionaries.
 *   **1504:** Le Hien Tong passed away, Le Tuc Tong ascended the throne but passed away after 6 months.
 *   **1505:** Le Uy Muc ascended the throne.
 The court began to fall into disarray; the king was cruel, killed relatives, and power fell into the hands of the empress's family.
 *   **Dec.
 19, 1509:** Gian Tu Cong Le Oanh (grandson of Le Thanh Tong) raised an army from Thanh Hoa, marched on Thang Long, killed Le Uy Muc, and proclaimed himself king (Le Tuong Duc).